gravitational/gravity/README.md

 cyber security companies and it has been deployed in production in [multiple organizations](https://gravitational.com/teleport).

-## Is Gravity Production Ready?

-Yes!

-Fully autonomous Gravity clusters are running inside of large banks, government institutions, enterprises, etc. We use Gravity to run our own infrastructure.

 ## Why did We Build Gravity?

 Gravity is built by [Teleport](https://goteleport.com).